 Can the Office of the ICAC prosecute people?

 The Office of the ICAC cannot prosecute people.
-However, we may refer a brief of evidence to the Director of Public Prosecutions for their consideration in determining whether to prosecute someone as a result of one of our investigations.
+We may however, refer a brief of evidence to the Director of Public Prosecutions for consideration in determining whether to prosecute someone as a result of one of our investigations.

 What if there are no findings?